Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Health professionals

-Proposed amendments to the Health Professions Act would authorize all 29-health profession regulatory colleges to discipline their members for behaviour that is expressive and occurs off-duty only if it falls under the exceptions the act.
+Amendments to the Health Professions Act will authorize all 29-health profession regulatory colleges to discipline their members for behaviour that is expressive and occurs off-duty only if it falls under the exceptions the act.

 Professionals governed by Service Alberta and Red Tape Reduction

-Amendments would allow professional regulatory organizations to discipline professionals for behaviour that is expressive and occurs off-duty only if it falls under the exceptions in the act.
+Amendments will allow professional regulatory organizations to discipline professionals for behaviour that is expressive and occurs off-duty only if it falls under the exceptions in the act.

 All other professionals and tradespeople

-Bill 13 applies to other professions without any further changes.
-Regulators in these professions may not discipline members for any expressive conduct that occurs off-duty.
+The Regulated Professions Neutrality Act applies to other professions without any further changes.
+Regulators in these professions will not be able to discipline members for any expressive conduct that occurs off-duty.
 In some cases, these professions are only regulated in terms of who may legally work within the scope of the profession, and there is no governing regulatory body that receives complaints regarding an individual’s conduct, expressive or otherwise.

 Resources